 Tip #1 – Be Aware of Storm Scammers

-Storm scammers often travel to affected neighborhoods and look for distressed homeowners who have experienced damage.
+Storm scammers often travel to affected neighborhoods and look for distressed property owners who have experienced damage.

 - Storm scammers may tell you they’ve been sent by your insurance company, but your insurance company will alert you before a contractor or other worker is sent.